data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-1-choose-stack.md

 *Express* is an indispensable part of the stack, as it handles the web server and application logic. *Rails* developers can think of *Express* as an application framework like *Rails*.

-We have more flexibility in the areas of the datastore and the front-end framework.
+So far we're committed to learning *Node* and *Express*.
+But we have more flexibility in the areas of the datastore and the front-end framework.

 For the datastore, there are two basic options: *MongoDB* or a relational database.
 Most *Rails* developers should be familiar with open source relational databases like *MySQL* and *PostgreSQL*.
 Because its easy enough to learn *MongoDB*, this series will cover both *MongoDB* and *PostgreSQL*.